Musicboard-Berlin > Funding > Residencies > Ris-Orangis/Paris

 At the live venue Le Plan, there’s not only an eclectic stage program, but also plenty of expertise on how to take your own project to the next level.
 Develop your live sound a stone’s throw from Paris!

-In cooperation with the live venue Le Plan, Musicboard Berlin grants one Berlin-based musician or duo a two to three-week residency in Ris-Orangis near Paris, France.
+In cooperation with the live venue Le Plan, Musicboard Berlin grants one Berlin-based musician or duo a two-week residency in Ris-Orangis near Paris, France.
 The residency is particularly suitable for musicians who are looking to develop or implement a specific technical or artistic project using resources and equipment of the highest standard.
-The work-intensive residency is accompanied by a coaching through Le Studio des Variétés.
+The work-intensive residency is accompanied by a coaching.
 The coaching takes up to three days and is tailored to the musician’s individual needs.
+Also, the residency takes place during MaMA Music & Convention, the leading French showcase festival in Paris, offering the resident good networking opportunities with the French music industry.

 The residency in Le Plan is intended for artists of all pop music genres.
 With the term »pop music« Musicboard refers to all genres of popular music as well as cross-genre or experimental pop music that cannot be clearly assigned to the categories of jazz or classical and new music.

 The Musicboard residency programme intends to be accessible to everyone and as inclusive as possible.
-If you have special needs or questions about the accessibility of this residency, please contact Maureen Noe before applying: maureen.noe@musicboard.berlin.de.
+If you have questions about the accessibility and family-friendliness of this residency, please contact us before applying: residencies@musicboard.berlin.de.

 2 Conditions